arzuisiktopbas/10-The_Power_of_the_Cloud_and_Unsupervised_Learning/README.md

-# Unit 13 Homework Assignment - The Power of the Cloud and Unsupervised Learning
+# The Power of the Cloud and Unsupervised Learning
 *by Arzu Isik Topbas*

 ### Clustering Crypto

-In this homework assignment, I put my unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present the results.
+I put my unsupervivsed learning and Amazon SageMaker skills into action by clustering cryptocurrencies and creating plots to present the results.

 You are asked to accomplish the following main tasks: